 As many Kiwis are finding, KiwiSaver balances soon grow and suddenly you’ve got a whole lot more savings than you realised.
 For some people that’s thousands of dollars.
-Eventually they might have six figures in their retirement savings.
-If that’s not enough to convince you, here are some more reasons that we think KiwiSaver is a winner:
+Eventually, they might have six figures in their retirement savings.
+If that’s not enough to convince you, here are some more reasons why we think KiwiSaver is a winner:

 1. It boosts your financial literacy

 Something subtle is happening to people who have KiwiSaver – including many who didn’t want to sign up in the first place.
 When a few thousand dollars mount up, a light bulb turns on in some people’s brains.
 If you’ve never saved money before, or didn’t think you could, you start to think differently about your finances.
 If you can become interested in the investments held by your KiwiSaver it will pay off financially.

 2. KiwiSavers set a good example to their children

 Monkey see, monkey do.
 Children who see their parents being financially savvy are more likely to become so themselves.
 If there’s money building up in your KiwiSaver, talk to your kids about it.
 If they know that mum and dad have “saved” thousands of bucks, a few dollars at a time, they’ll believe that they can do it themselves.
 Financial nous is something of real value that you can give to your kids.
 It’s also a good idea to sign the kids up to KiwiSaver as well as you.